Isokelekel: Reign

 Isokelekel resided with his family at Nan Madol on Temwen Island, though his capital was Madolenihmw.
 He was variously described as seizing the reign of the Saudeleur, and as gaining the consensus of the elite in his installation as the first nahnmwarki.
 Isokelekel divided the Pohnpei into three autonomous chiefdoms based on preexisting divisions; this number later grew to five.
 He summoned the elite of Pohnpei and surrounding islands to gather, to whom he announced a welcome regime change, and with whom he consulted in creating a new decentralized Pohnpeian political system.
 Some mythological versions include divine inspiration by the god Luhk, who brought the three vanquished chiefs into a hovering canoe.
-Although the political system was greatly decentralized from Saudeleur times, many of the methods of paying tribute to higher classes went unchanged: the uhpa (service) and nopwei (first fruits) payments of the Saudeleur era remained customary, and religious institutions such as nah continued to develop.
+Although the political system was greatly decentralized from Saudeleur times, many of the methods of paying tribute to higher classes went unchanged: the uhpa (service) and nohpwei (first fruits) payments of the Saudeleur era remained customary, and religious institutions such as nah continued to develop.
 Sokehs, a prestigious region of Pohnpei under Saudeleur reign, was largely stripped of its might.

 At Pahn Akuwalap, Isokelekel instituted a new political order, the sacred nahnmwarki, lesser nahnken, and priestly title system that remains in modern use on Pohnpei.
 Overall, his reign is characterized in legend as gentle.
 His supreme titles included Wasa Lapalap at Madolenihmw, Sangoro at Uh, Pwoudo at Nett, and Iso Eni at Sokehs.

 While the nahnken were also sacred, the nahnmwarki in particular was sacrosanct and subject to several taboos.
 Nahnmwarki were forbidden to appear in public, and communicated to commoners through the nahnken.
 This served to protect the sacrosanct nature of the ruler and to protect against abuse of authority.
-Nahnmwarki and nahnken families intermarried, and with the exception of the son of Isokelekel, the ruling title passed matrilineally.
+Nahnmwarki and nahnken families intermarried, and except for the son of Isokelekel, the ruling title passed matrilineally.
 Generally, men were encouraged to marry daughters of their paternal aunts (their first cousins).

-During his reign, Isokelekel and his party married and assimilated as much as possible into Pohnpeian society, however semi-divine Isokelekel remained above many strict taboos, taking his own sister as a wife.
+During his reign, Isokelekel and his party married and assimilated as much as possible into Pohnpeian society, however, semi-divine Isokelekel remained above many strict taboos, taking his sister as a wife.
 At one point, he instructed one of his pregnant Pohnpeian wives to kill the infant if she bore a male.
 She gave birth in his absence, and instead of following his instructions, she hid her son Nahnlepenien with an elderly couple.
 Isokelekel met his son as an adult; Nahnlepenien was recognized as special because of his flagrant casualness with divine Isokelekel and breaking other strict taboos.
 Isokelekel decided to spare his son because he grew fond of him.
 From here, the origin of the nahnken also has a mythical basis: Nahnlepenien broke Pohnpeian customs and taboos, including the incest taboo with Isokelekel's eldest sister, a motherly figure in the culture.
-Isokelekel was loath to punish his own son, and spared him physical punishment.
-Instead, he created the title of nahnkan, a lesser rank than nahnmwarki, for his son.
+Isokelekel was loath to punish his son and spared him physical punishment.
+Instead, he created the title of nahnken, a lesser rank than nahnmwarki, for his son.